 Choosing to ask for help when you are struggling is a sign of strength and maturity.
 God makes it clear that we are to seek the counsel of others when we are experiencing pain.

 Counseling typically lasts 50-60 minutes and takes place one time a week.
 However, you and your counselor might decide that you would benefit from more or less frequent appointments.
 The length of time a student will stay in counseling varies depending on the reason they sought counseling, but most students will attend counseling for 3-8 sessions.
 There is no session limit on the number of sessions you are eligible for.
 As long as you are an enrolled Geneva student, counseling is available for you.

 Counseling services are free if you are a current Geneva student, with priority given to current traditional undergraduate students.

 There are a few options.
-There is an online form that can be accessed using the Counseling Center website on the main Geneva College website.
-First click on “Current Students” and then click the link for “Student Life.”
-Finally, click the link for “Counseling Center.”
-After this online form is completed, it will immediately be emailed to the Counseling Center Director at firstname.lastname@example.org.
-The student can also call the counseling center at 724-847-4081 to schedule an appointment.
+You could use this online form.
+After this online form is completed, it will immediately be emailed directly to the Director at firstname.lastname@example.org.
+You can also call us at 724-847-4081 to schedule an appointment.

 If there is an immediate concern we will do our best to meet with you immediately.
 It is recommended that you schedule appointments in advance if possible.